MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/bitset-class.md

 ### <a name="parameters"></a>Parametreler

-`right` Bit düzeyinde ile hedef bitset birleştirilecek olan bitset.
+*doğru* Bitsel hedef bitset ile birleştirilecek olan bitset.

 ### <a name="return-value"></a>Dönüş Değeri